-Shrila Prabhupada's Appearance Day Reflections: Vyasa-puja offering 2011
+Shrila Prabhupada's Appearance and Disappearnace Day Reflections: Vyasa-puja offering 2011

 Although we will hear remembrances of Prabhupada’s activities today, I have reasoned that as important as considering his glorious activities and contributions are, it is perhaps more essential to consider what we have become by following his teachings, and how our conceptions of him have changed and deepened over the years.
 Have we had false or limited ideas about who Prabhupada is, or the position of the guru, and/or how much have we examined the foundations of our faith and understandings—are they institutional, or based on guru, sadhu, and sastra?
 One of the tests of the Guru is this physical disappearance from our vision, calling us to sink or swim on the basis of our realizations of his instructions.

-More important then which edition of Prabhupada’s books one favors—the pre 1978 or later editions—the most imperative question is: “How has what we have read or heard changed our life, and is continuing to change our life?”
+As I stare death in the face it is obvious that much more essential than which edition of Prabhupada’s books one favors—the pre 1978 or later editions—or any number of controversies which have distracted me in the past, the most imperative question is: “How has what we have read or heard changed our life, and is continuing to change our life?”
 Spiritual life is about changing our angle of vision and learning to see spiritually.
 When we read Prabhupada’s books, what effect do they have on us, and what do we have to say about the Krishna conscious philosophy?
 How is the fire of spiritual life blazing within us, and how are our anarthas and critical mentality diminishing?
 Are we becoming more absorbed in hearing, chanting, and serving our guru, and the mission of Lord Chaitanya?

 To me, these are questions to revisit on days like today, and on a regular basis.
 Are we making spiritual advancement, and if not, what are we doing wrong, and what do we need to give up, adopt, or increase in our life?
 Is our conditioned nature still getting the best of us, or is the purification of Krishna consciousness giving us new clarity of spiritual vision?
 Are we more a religious, casual devotee, or are we truly a spiritual practitioner, or sadhaka?
 I am very familiar with how it is possible to just coast along, or tread water as a devotee, since this describes most of my years spent as a devotee.
 Alas if we are like the older Indian guests who in years past would respond to our speaking to them about Krishna with the words: “I am knowing about Krishna.”
 In other words, they were telling us not to preach to them, or they weren’t really interested, since they already were familiar with the subject.